15 Best Things to Do in Groton (CT)

 Mystic Aquarium

-This jaw-dropping maritime attraction holds more than 10,000 animals and has host of species that can’t be seen anywhere else in New England.
+This jaw-dropping maritime attraction holds more than 10,000 animals.
+Among them are a host of species that can’t be seen anywhere else in New England.

 The stars of Mystic Aquarium are the beluga whales, while this is one of only three facilities in the United States keeping Steller sea lions.

-There is also a large colony of over 30 African black-footed penguins, as well as mammals like California sea lions, Atlantic harbour seals and northern fur seals.
+There is also a large colony of over 30 African black-footed penguins, as well as mammals like California sea lions, Atlantic harbor seals and northern fur seals.

 3. Downtown Mystic